erlitx/mklab_ozon_wb_product_creation/README.md

 ## Support and Assistance

 If you encounter any issues or require assistance with the module, please contact our support team at [mklab](mailto:).

+## Compatibility

+This module is compatible with Odoo versions 14, 15, and 16.